kiefferdy/thesis-fusevault/README.md

 Instructions to run for Windows:

 - Make sure Python is installed on your computer
-- Create a virtual environment with `python -m venv .venv`
+- Create a virtual environment with `python -m venv venv`
-- Activate the virtual environment by running `.venv/Scripts/activate`
+- Activate the virtual environment by running `venv/Scripts/activate`
 - Install dependencies with `pip install -r requirements.txt`
 - Create a `.env` file in the root project folder, then add the `MONGODB_URI` variable
 - Run the FastAPI server with `uvicorn app.main:app --reload`